gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

 {{% notice note %}}
 <p>
-When referring to an update of the "operating system version" in this document, this is related to the update of the shoot cluster's worker nodes with a machine image, for example, Amazon Machine Images (AMI) for AWS.
+When referring to an update of the "operating system version" in this document, the update of the machine image of the shoot cluster's worker nodes is meant.
+For example, Amazon Machine Images (AMI) for AWS.
 </p>
 {{% /notice %}}